doguabaris/draft-abaris-aicdh/draft-abaris-aicdh.md

 --- abstract

-This document proposes a machine-readable HTTP response header field, `AI-Disclosure`, to disclose the presence and degree of AI-generated or AI-assisted content in web responses.
+This document proposes a machine-readable Hypertext Transfer Protocol (HTTP) response header field, `AI-Disclosure`, to disclose the presence and degree of Artificial Intelligence (AI) generated or AI-assisted content in web responses.
 The header is designed for compatibility with HTTP structured field syntax and provides metadata for user agents, bots, and archiving systems.
 It supports layered disclosure strategies alongside human-readable and structured metadata formats.

 --- middle